EngrOsama/EmailAutomation/README.md

 3- Ensure that the 'email_list.xlsx' and 'your_file.pdf' files exist in the same directory as the Python program.

-4- The program sends one email at a time with a 2-second delay in between.
+4- The program can send one email at a time with a delay in between.
 This may not be suitable if you need to send a large number of emails and can be changed to 0.

 5- Check the spam folder in the recipient's email account in case the email ends up there.